Dartt0n/innogwarts_tournament/README.md

 The cases when you cannot perform the actions, but they should not stop the game and the actions should be ignored:

-1. If a player with the visibility equal to $False$ tries to make any action other than $flip_visibility$, then the next warning message should be added to the output file: `"This player can't play"`.
+1. If a player with the visibility equal to $False$ tries to make any action other than flip_visibility, then the next warning message should be added to the output file: `"This player can't play"`.

 2. If a frozen player tries to make an action, then the next warning message should be added to the output file: `"This player is frozen"`.